 Claim Software: Let them know what medical billing software you have and ask if they have people using it on their system (successfully we might add).
 This part can make a tremendous difference to avoid what billers know as clearinghouse hell.

-Clearing house hell is when you call your clearing house about a claim error and they tell you that you absolutely have a billing software problem.
+Clearing house hell is when you call your clearing house about a claim error and they tell you that ‘you absolutely have a billing software problem’.
 Then you call your claim software provider and they assure you that the problem lies with the clearing house.
-This circle of stupidity can go on for weeks and make you insane when all you want is the darn claim to go through, but no one will take responsibility to get to the bottom of it.
+This circle of stupidity can go on for days and weeks, and can make you insane when all you want is the darn claim to go through, but no one will take responsibility to get to the bottom of it.
 Avoid clearinghouse hell when at all possible.

 Easy-out Contract: Most of the better claims processors today offer a month to month subscription.